Adithinayak07/SQL-DATA-WAREHOUSE-PROJECT/README.md

 ---

 🛡️ License
-This project is licensed under the [MIT License](https://www.drawio.com/).
+This project is licensed under the [MIT License](https://github.com/Adithinayak07/SQL-DATA-WAREHOUSE-PROJECT/blob/main/LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---

+🌟 About Me
+Hi there !!
+I'm Adithi Nayak , currently a final year student studying at Shri Madhwa Vadiraja Institute of Technology and Management Let's stay in touch!
+Feel free to connect with me on [linkedin](https://www.linkedin.com/in/adithi-nayak-05b1a3277/)